 As water supplies worldwide become increasingly stressed, our attention to water conservation and sustainable water use becomes more critical.
 Without reliable fresh water resources, our chances for maintaining food security, proper health and hygiene, and enough drinking water to supply the masses becomes a battle of epic proportions.

 While natural weather patterns and fluctuations in year-to-year precipitation do influence water availability to a degree, man is proving to be quite disruptive to the water cycle as well.
-You may already be aware that our food systems which is primarily focused on animal agriculture industry is diverting massive amounts of fresh water its way while offering up astounding levels of pollution.
+You may already be aware that our food systems, which are primarily focused on animal agriculture industry, are diverting massive amounts of fresh water its way while offering up astounding levels of pollution.
 Bottled water companies are being accused of similar actions, robbing communities of their own supplies of water and shipping it elsewhere for profit.

 But did you know that fossil fuel extractions also have an impact on the global water cycle?
 This industry is removing water from both above-ground and below-ground sources at astounding rates, and is replacing it with polluted, toxic chemicals that are harmful to neighboring communities.
 This damage and destruction is all done through a process called fracking and it’s proving to be quite an enemy to our fresh water security